lachrist/aran/README.md

   * assigning to a constant variable.
 * `AranThrowReferenceError(message)`: Throws a reference error.
   `ReferenceError` could have been saved instead but it would have increase the size of the instrumented code.
+  It is called when:
   * accessing a local variable in its [temporal dead zone](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let#Temporal_dead_zone).
   * assigning to non existing global variable in strict mode.
   * reading a non existing global variable.
 * `array = AranEnumerate(object)`: Enumerate the keys of an object as in a `for .. in` loop.
-  Used to desugar a `for .. in` loop in a `while` loop.
+  It is used to desugar a `for .. in` loop in a `while` loop.
 * `array = AranRest(iterator)`: Create an array with the rest of an iterator.
-  Used to desugar array pattern with rest element.
+  It is used to desugar array pattern with rest element.
 * `boolean = AranHold(object, key)`: Indicates whether a property is present in a an object or its prototype chain.
-  Used to detect the existence of a global variable.
+  It is used to detect the existence of a global variable.
 * `object = AranDefineDataProperty(object, key, value, writable, enumerable, configurable)`: Similar to `Object.defineProperty` but directly accepts the properties of the descriptor.
+  It is used to declared global variables, desugar object expressions and define various fields of functions and `arguments` objects.
 * `object = AranDefineAccessorProperty(object, key, getter, setter, enumerable, configurable)`: Similar to `Object.defineProperty` but directly accepts the properties of the descriptor.
-  Used to declared global variables,
+  It is used to desugar object expressions and define the `callee` field of `arguments` objects in strict mode.

-We are considering adding `AranGet`, `AranSet` and `AranSetStrict` as a more straightforward option to desugar member of `Reflect.get` and `Reflect.set` to help reduce the size of instrumented code.
+We are considering adding `AranGet`, `AranSet` and `AranSetStrict` as an alternative to `Reflect.get` and `Reflect.set` to decrease the size of instrumented code.

 ## Known Heisenbugs